rouault/pdfium_build_gdal_3_10/README.md

 subdirectory.

-Run build_win.bat from cmd.exe with the environment variables set for the compiler you use (VS 2017 or 2019) (or from the "x64 Native tools Command Prompt for VS2017" entry)
+Run build_win.bat from cmd.exe with the environment variables set for the compiler you use (or from the "x64 Native tools Command Prompt for VS2019" entry)

 Note: if the console remains stuck on the stage
 """Downloading CIPD client for windows-amd64 from https://chrome-infra-packages.appspot.com/client?platform=windows-amd64&version=git_revision:0323cbe1ef467af36aa6784f2315c5ee36e89e34..."""